saud-learning-services/instructions-and-other-templates/docs/github-project-management.md

 In the top input (marked in green), enter the GitHub URL of the project you are trying to get.
 To find this, visit a project page on GitHub and copy the link as seen below (click "Code" then clipboard icon):

 > 👷 Working through the setup test?
-Visit that project and grab the URL like described above - [Link to test project](https://github.com/saud-learning-services/setup-test)
+Visit that project and copy the URL as described above: [link to setup test repository](https://github.com/saud-learning-services/setup-test)

 <div align="center">
     <img src="../imgs/github_desktop/copy-github-link.png" alt="Logo" width="800">